10 Takeaways: How Schools Impact Home Values

 What type of impact can schools have on property values?

-When buying a home one of the most common questions we are asked is 'how do good or bad schools affect home values and what type of impact do they have?'
+When buying a home, one of the most common questions is, 'How do good or bad schools affect home values, and what type of impact do they have?'

-In fact, schools are so important to some of our buyers that we have given each school district it's own page on our website allowing buyers to search for homes by school district.
-Fortunately, the Raleigh area has some of the best schools in the state and that is why so many folks moving to North Carolina end up in Raleigh
+Schools are so important to some of our buyers that we have given each school district its own page on our website, allowing buyers to search for homes by school district.
+Fortunately, the Raleigh area has some of the best schools in the state, which is why so many folks moving to North Carolina end up in Raleigh.

-In this article, we’ll dive into the various ways school districts impact property values, how buyers can research school districts prior to purchasing a home, and the difference in home values when buying in a high-performing school district vs. a lower-performing district.
+In this article, we'll dive into how school districts impact property values, how buyers can research school districts before purchasing a home, and the difference in home values when buying in a high-performing school district vs. a lower-performing district.

-According to two decades of research conducted by Duke University, housing prices increase by $0.52 per square foot for every percentage point increase in school district PSSA scores (of students who score proficient or above).
-Economists have also estimated that a five percent improvement in test scores in suburban neighborhoods can raise home prices by 2.5 percent, according to The New York Times.
-Of course, test scores are only one way of designating an area as a “good school district” and there are other factors that should be considered as well, but test scores are a highly quotable measure.
+Economists have estimated that a five percent improvement in test scores in suburban neighborhoods can raise home prices by 2.5 percent, according to The New York Times.
+Of course, test scores are only one way of designating an area as a "good school district," other factors should also be considered, but test scores are a highly quotable measure.

 Of course, these statistics only apply to those who put their children in public school.
 Those who plan on putting their children in private schools will most likely place less emphasis on the quality of the school district and will spend more time considering the private school itself.
-With that being said, those who live close to highly regarded private schools can typically command higher home values due to their close proximity to the private school.
+That said, those who live close to highly regarded private schools can typically command higher home values due to their proximity to the private school.